fritz-gerneth/jiactng-agentbean-gpxinputadapter/README.md

 =================================
 This JIAC V agent bean accepts incoming connections to read GPX information and saves them into the memory.

+As Null is evil, all arguments are mandantory, not nullable and all methods will never return null.
+Consider an implicit @NotNull annotation on every parameter and method.

 A sample configuration could be
 ```xml
 <!-- Simple factories to avoid creation in beans -->